PE and Sport Premium

 - improve resources to support the development of the subject

-- investing in Rushcliffe wide school sports leadership to enhance access to competitions, festivals and coaching expertise
+- invest in Rushcliffe wide school sports leadership to enhance access to competitions, festivals and coaching expertise

 Impact of the Sports Premium

 Registers confirm that all pupil premium children, SEN children and children within KS1 & KS2 took part in sport and competition.
 The range of activities and opportunities was expanded from previous years and included KS1 inter-schools inclusion festival (led by Brookside’s Y5 pupils), Sports Link festivals (at East Leake Academy), swimming & gymnastics.
-Children from YF though to Y6 all received specialist racket coaching from January through to July.
+Children from YF though to Y6 all received specialist coaching from throughout the year in a range of sports and physical activities, including basketball, rugby, athletics, swimming and even Ultimate Frisbee..

 All children from Y1 to Y6 have participated in both intra- and inter-schools competitions.
-Competitions included tag rugby, athletics, netball, football, basketball, gymnastics & cricket.
-In addition, children have taken part in a variety of outdoor and adventurous activities (distance hiking, Forest Schools, Robinwood outdoor adventure), UK Skate accredited coaching in ice skating and attendance by over forty of the school’s pupils (Y1 – Y6) in specialist coaching at the Nottingham Squash Centre.
-The Squash Centre activity was featured within Nottingham’s Evening Post.
+Competitions included tag rugby, athletics, netball, football, basketball, gymnastics & boccia.
+In addition, children have taken part in a variety of outdoor and adventurous activities (distance hiking, Forest Schools, Robinwood outdoor adventure) and UK Skate accredited coaching in ice skating.